swiss-seismological-service/scrtdd/README.md

 scrtdd --dump-catalog myCatalog.csv
 ```

-Or, if the events resides on a different machine we can use the -d option:
+Depending on your configuration, the database could be provided via scmaster instead of global.cfg, in this case you have to pass the database connection via command line option.
+This is also useful if the events resides on a different database machine.
+Let's use the -d option to specify the database connection:

 ```
 scrtdd --dump-catalog myCatalog.csv  -d  mysql://user:password@host/seiscompDbName